 Ten Expressions To Ask How Things Are and Reply in French

-Listen to ten ways to ask someone how they are and a selection of responses in French.
+Listen to some common phrases to ask someone how they are and a selection of responses to those questions in French.

-Watch the video as many times as you need, until you feel you can give the French translations as we go!
+Watch the video as many times as you need, until you feel you can give the French translations as the video plays!

 Now we can see what we’ve learned.
 Look at the English and see if you can provide the French for these expressions: